 Refs in React provide access to DOM elements of a web page.
-Typescript has a type inference and Refs added to TSX, So we have to declare refs of a type HTMLInputElement or any DOM API type.
+Typescript has type inference and Refs added to TSX, So we have to declare refs of a type HTMLInputElement or any DOM API type.

 React Typescript refs example